HandyPlugins/handywriter/readme.txt

 = Contributing & Bug Report =
 Bug reports and pull requests are welcome on [GitHub](https://github.com/HandyPlugins/handywriter).

+__If you like Handywriter, then consider checking out our other projects:__

+* <a href="https://handyplugins.co/magic-login-pro/" rel="friend">Magic Login Pro</a> – Easy, secure, and passwordless authentication for WordPress.
+* <a href="https://handyplugins.co/easy-text-to-speech/" rel="friend">Easy Text-to-Speech for WordPress</a> – Transform your textual content into high-quality synthesized speech with Amazon Polly.
+* <a href="https://handyplugins.co/paddlepress-pro/" rel="friend">PaddlePress PRO</a> – Paddle Plugin for WordPress

 = Documentation =
 Our documentation can be found on [https://handyplugins.co/handywriter/docs/](https://handyplugins.co/handywriter/docs/)